 On this platform, HDFS is the foundation serving data to the entire platform with data pipelines using different computation frameworks orchestrated by YARN.
 Due to their enormous scale, we have observed issues in achieving good data locality which significantly impacts the performance of jobs running on Preso when reading from HDFS.
 As a result, we need a bridge between the Presto and HDFS but isolating the resource and failures.

-After deploying Alluxio workers together with Presto workers (as shown on the right in Figure 2), Presto can first read data from HDFS (likely a remote datanode), and then cache data from Alluxio worker on the same node.
+After deploying Alluxio workers together with Presto workers (as shown on the right in Figure 2), Presto initially will read data from HDFS, likely a remote datanode, but the data will be cached on a local Alluxio worker on the same node.
 The cached data can avoid or eliminate remote read overhead from HDFS for subsequent data access.
-In short, Alluxio brings more data locality in our environment and makes Presto performance independent of HDFS, which guarantees query performance.
+In short, Alluxio guarantees query performance by decoupling Presto performance from HDFS because data locality is achieved.

-We also modified the way to read splits in JDPresto correspondingly as shown in Figure 3.
-Normally, Presto first checks and reads if the input data is in Alluxio.
-In case Alluxio service is unavailable (e.g., down for maintenance), Presto can skip Alluxio and directly access HDFS which is transparent to users.
-We also extended Alluxio to provide explicit consistency verification between Alluxio and HDFS.
+We also modified the way to split read paths in JDPresto correspondingly as shown in Figure 3.
+Normally, Presto first checks if the input data is in Alluxio.
+In case Alluxio service is unavailable (e.g., down for maintenance), Presto can directly access HDFS without any user intervention.
+We also extended Alluxio to provide explicit consistency verification against HDFS.

 2. Performance Evaluation